 While we would hope that sprawl mitigation and sprawl prevention find their way into the land use element, a community character element might address those issues.
 Related topics such as commercial district revitalization might be grouped into such a chapter.
 Or under the banner of community character, you might address historic districts, preserving scenic assets, or balancing the desire for tourism with the needs of local residents.

 It is now becoming common to wrap up the comprehensive plan contents with an implementation element.
 In the recent past it was fairly typical to write only a page or two of glowing generalities about how the plan would be implemented.
 Often these pages did not include any reference to the costs implied in the previous chapters, and certainly did not address exactly which funding mechanisms the city or county proposed to pursue to meet those financial obligations.
-However, it is quite encouraging to see implementation and its financial costs being addressed in a more meaningful way in today's plans.
+However, it is quite encouraging to see implementation steps, including designation of the departments or entities to take the lead on implementing each aspect of the plan, and the financial costs being addressed in a more meaningful way in today's plans.

 Certainly our list of elements would give most land use planners enough to consider.
 But just to push the envelope further, we would like to suggest a few other items that either would become separate elements or be sprinkled through your comprehensive plan contents: